apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

     SELECT c_row, CAST(c_int AS DECIMAL(28,8)) FROM mydata WHERE CAST(c_int AS DECIMAL(28,8)) > -3.0;

 {% include startnote.html %}In this release, Drill disables the DECIMAL data type.
-To enable, set the planner.enable_decimal_data_type option to `true`.{% include endnote.html %}
+To enable, set the planner.enable_decimal_data_type option to true.{% include endnote.html %}

 Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types with one exception: When converting an INT or BIGINT number, having a byte count in the destination/source that does not match the byte count of the number in the VARBINARY source/destination, use CAST.